oceanlord-jet/Snake-game/README.md

 - Game Over screen with final score

-## ✅ Improvements in this fork
+## Improvements in this fork

-- ✅ **Snake growth:** The snake now increases in length each time it eats an apple.
+- **Snake growth:** The snake now increases in length each time it eats an apple.
-- ✅ **Self‑collision detection:** The game ends if the snake collides with its own body.
+- **Self‑collision detection:** The game ends if the snake collides with its own body.
-- ✅ **Score display:** Live score is rendered on the screen during gameplay.
+- **Score display:** Live score is rendered on the screen during gameplay.

-## 🛠️ Tech Stack
+## 🛠Tech Stack

 - Python 3
 - Pygame library

-## ▶️ How to Run
+## ▶How to Run

 1. Install [Python 3](https://www.python.org/downloads/) on your system.
 2. Install Pygame: